isomerpages/moe-yishunsec/_parents/MOE FAS Application.md

 3. The single-tier miscellaneous fee will be deducted from your child/ward’s Edusave if authorisation had been given earlier to use his/her Edusave Account to pay the second-tier miscellaneous fee.
 No action is required from you.
 4. If your child/ward is currently not using the Edusave Account and you wish to use Edusave to pay for the single-tier miscellaneous fee, you can sign up through the Edusave Standing Order (SO) icon under the Services tab in Parents Gateway (PG) app, or through https://go.gov.sg/moe-edusave-signup.
 Alternatively, you may continue to pay via GIRO or other e-payment options available.
 5. If your child/ward is under the MOE FAS from 2024, it will fully cover the single-tier miscellaneous fee.
 6. The guide on setting up the Edusave SO in PG is in the attached file.
-For further clarification, please contact Ms Apple Tan at 6876 7129.
+For further clarification, please contact **Ms Apple Tan** at **6876 7129**.